 Budgetary perspective differences are not considered to be significant, because the structure of the information utilized in preparing the budget and the applicable fund financial statements is essentially the same.

 J. Stabilization Arrangements

-The District's Board of Education has not formally set aside amounts for use in emergency situations or when revenue shortages or budgetary imbalances arise.
+The Arkansas Division of Elementary and Secondary Education (DESE) has not formally set aside amounts for use in emergency situations or when revenue shortages or budgetary imbalances arise.

 K. Minimum Fund Balance Policies